teobot/18055445-coffida-mobile-app/README.md

 - All new issues with be moved to the [issues page](https://github.com/teobot/rn-coffida/issues) on GitHub

 ## Changes

 ### 24/02/2021
+- Moved ResultRow component
+- Made new NoResults component from if the location or user has no review/favorites
+- AccountScreen: Imported new NoResults component
+- LocationScreen: Imported new NoResults component
+- Updated README
+- Updated version

+### 24/02/2021
 - coffida.js: Added comments, Integrated refactored theme coloring